-Figures 12, 13 and 14 show the results considering the initial and final parameters shown in Tab.
+Figures 8(a), 8(b) and 8(c) show the results considering the initial and final parameters shown in Tab.
 3. It can be observed that the algorithm works satisfactorily and the neural oscillator output follows the desired trajectory.
-The initial and final parameters for the foot, tibia and femur joints found by the optimization system are shown in Tab.
-3.

-It can be observed that there is a small error, of approximately 5.86% (global error) to foot trajectory, and 5.49% to femur trajectory, between the desired and resulting neural oscillator trajectory.
-Moreover, the parameters w{ij} for the trajectory of the foot gets negative values.
+It can be observed that there is a small error, of approximately 5.86% (global error) for the foot trajectory, and 5.49% to femur trajectory, between the desired and resulting neural oscillator trajectory.
+Moreover, the parameters $w{ij}$ for the trajectory of the foot gets negative values.
 These values are necessary to guarantee the flat section of the trajectory that corresponds to the stance phase of walking, when the foot is completely in contact with the ground.
-Again, the main issue τ{r1} $ au{r2}$ τ{a1} $ au{a2}$ b_1 b_2 w{12} w{21} s_1 s_2 foot initial 0.0219 0.0219 2.3349 2.3349 5.8406 5.8406 -1.6723 -1.0115 2.6731 3.3237 error: 5.86% final 0.0485 0.1515 2.3674 0.8444 5.3569 5.6904 -2.0835 -1.5438 3.3578 4.8664 tibia initial 0.0502 0.0502 0.8805 0.8805 1.4187 1.4187 2.2650 0.9465 1.5682 0.8772 error: 13.3% final 0.1353 0.0154 0.1534 1.4166 2.0789 0.3733 2.1453 1.3923 1.8473 0.9365 femur initial 0.0502 0.0502 0.8805 0.8805 1.4187 1.4187 2.2650 0.9465 1.5682 0.8772 error: 5.49% final 0.1748 0.0424 0.2767 1.2196 1.8235 1.1211 1.8305 1.4204 1.8556 1.2293 related to the proposed optimization system is the correct choice to the initial parameters to the optimization process.
-Some choices are not be able to successfully found a satisfactrory solution to the procedure, and the method finds a local minimum for the fitness function.
+Again, the main issue related to the proposed optimization system is the correct choice to the initial parameters to the optimization process.
+Some choices are not be able to successfully found a satisfactory solution to the procedure, and the method finds a local minimum for the fitness function.
 For the tibia trajectory, the error after the optimization was approximately 13%.
 However, it was observed that this error can be decreased after a long optimization process considering a large-scale algorithm.